Suez Canal gives oil wild 24 hours

 Oil prices have been on a wild ride for the last 24 hours, and that ride may continue after a mishap in the Suez Canal that is raising concerns about the availability of a much-needed global oil supply.

-A huge container ship, trying to be a ship's version of a square peg trying to fit into a round hole, got stuck while there are early reports the ship may be free soon, oil volatility has ramped up pushing prices back above the $60-per-barrel level.
+A huge container ship, trying to be a ship's version of a square peg trying to fit into a round hole, got stuck and while there are early reports the ship may be free soon, oil volatility has ramped up pushing prices back above the $60-per-barrel level.

 |Ticker